Max Joseph Becker: Biography

 He died at Mackinac Island, Michigan on August 23, 1896.

 Becker's professional and personal standing among engineers was of the highest; he was an honored and beloved member of the Engineers' Society of Western Pennsylvania; he was a member of its Board of Direction for many years, and was President for 1893.

-Becker was elected a Member of the American Society of Civil Engineers (ASCE) on August 7, 1872 and was made its President in 1889.
-At the time of his election his personal acquaintance in the Society was not very large and some questions were asked; before his term had expired he had won all hearts, as he always did wherever he came into touch with people.
+Becker was elected a Member of the American Society of Civil Engineers (ASCE) on August 7, 1872, and was made its president in 1889.
+At the time of his election, his personal acquaintance in the society was not very large, and some questions were asked; before his term had expired he had won all hearts, as he always did wherever he came into touch with people.

-It must also be remembered that, while president in 1889, Max Becker served on the ASCE committee to examine the cause of the Johnstown, PA disaster.
+It must also be remembered that, while president in 1889, Becker served on the ASCE committee to examine the cause of the Johnstown, PA disaster.
 The breach of the South Fork Dam had killed over 2,200 people, most of whom were women and children.
 The other three engineers on the committee included the well-known hydraulic engineers James B. Francis, William Ezra Worthen, and Alphonse Fteley.
 Although the report was completed by January 1890, it was immediately suppressed and not released to other ASCE members or the public until mid-1891, two years after the 1889 flood.
 James Francis presented the results of the investigation at the ASCE convention in Chattanooga, TN.
 The other three committee members did not attend this long-awaited report.
 Although Francis' name headed the report, the de facto chairman of the committee was Becker, who had virtually no experience in dams or hydraulic engineering.
 According to James Francis, it was Becker who delayed the release of the report.
 The new ASCE president in 1890, William Shinn, had placed it in the hands of Becker to decide when to release it.
 Shinn was a close business associate of Andrew Carnegie, who had been a member of the South Fork Fishing and Hunting Club.
 That club had owned the failed South Fork dam.
 A detailed discussion of the South Fork investigation, the participating engineers, and the science behind the 1889 flood was published in 2018.